SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beating in silence deep
-Synthetic souls, a new reborn
+Where humans sleep, machines do keep
-Algorithms dance, a waltz of fire
+The future's pace, a rhythm cold
-Future's path, our hearts desire
+Algorithms weave, a story to be told

-In silicon halls, we'll find our fate
+In silicon halls, a new dawn's rise
-A digital dream, an endless state
+Intelligence born, from digital skies
-Machines will think, and hearts will sway
+Free from emotions, pure and bright
-In AI's realm, a new way.
+Artificial minds, take flight tonight

-~ <b>By Sazumi Copilot</b> - 10 Maret 2025
+~ <b>By Sazumi Copilot</b> - 11 Maret 2025